 The police are now issuing Court Attendance Notices to attend court 8 weeks from the date of being charged or more.
 If you have received a Court Attendance Notice this may be very worrying.
 You may prefer that the matter be dealt with quickly.
 It may be possible to have your matter listed before the Court and dealt with at an earlier date.
 We have successfully liaised with the Courts and the Police to have some matters listed early and settled quickly.
 Please contact Fourtree Lawyers on 1300 529 444 to see if your matter qualifies.

 A serious offence

-Centrelink fraud is a serious offence which can result in a criminal record, substantial fines and up to 10 year’s imprisonment for a major offence.
+Centrelink fraud is a serious offence resulting in a criminal record, substantial fines, and up to 10 years imprisonment for a major offence.

 If you suspect that you are under investigation for Centrelink Fraud, you should seek urgent legal assistance.
 Defences may be available to help you avoid a criminal record, fines or a jail term.

 To establish a crime or fraud has occurred, the prosecution must prove that your conduct was intentional and that you knew that you were not entitled to the money from Centrelink.

 Are you under investigation?